xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 </div>

 To protect the line card CPU, each NPU is shaping the sampled traffic.
 In chassis line cards, this shaper is configured at 133Mbps while in fixed-form platforms, it’s configured at 200Mbps.
 This parameter is fixed and not configurable via CLI.
+This NPU shaper guarantees that CPU is not overloaded while processing the samples.
+It's expected to see high CPU utilization in some netflow process threads and it will not reach 100% of a CPU core.

 <div class="highlighter-rouge">
 <pre class="highlight">